Choose your language

 Repeat steps 1 and 2 on the second cluster node.

-Step 4 - Distribute application license
+Step 4 - Distribute application subscription or license

 Step 5 - Decouple service management from the nodes